codepath/android_guides/Consuming-APIs-with-Retrofit.md

 }
 ```

 In the past, Retrofit relied on the [Gson](https://github.com/google/gson) library to parse JSON data.
 Retrofit 2 now supports many different parsers for processing network response data, including [Moshi](https://github.com/square/moshi), a library build by Square for efficient JSON parsing.
-However, T=there are a few [limitations](https://github.com/square/moshi#borrows-from-gson), so if you are not sure which one to choose, use the Gson converter for now.
+However, there are a few [limitations](https://github.com/square/moshi#borrows-from-gson), so if you are not sure which one to choose, use the Gson converter for now.

 |Converter  | Library
 |-----------|------------------------------------------------